brendan887/pokemon-card-grader/READme.md

 | Full Art              | X     |
 | Half Art              | X     |
 | Total                 | X     |

+As we are handling image data, each image has pixel values ranging from 0-255.
+Min-max normalization is used to scale values to 0-1.

 ## Milestone 1 - Abstract